 The Nixon Library staff has attempted to provide the most complete and open copy of each memo as found in the Nixon Presidential Materials or as provided by the National Security Council.

 The few NSSMs and NSDMs that are classified may be requested through the Freedom of Information Act (FOIA) or by filing a Mandatory Review request with the Nixon Library staff.
-Please call or e-mail for further information.
+Please contact us for further information.

 Follow these links for finding aids to: